Just 34 Seconds of Your Time...

 Many of us read this classic American war book in school.
 It deserves another look, both for Heller's brilliant use of dialogue as well as his exploration of the absurdities of war and the military machine.

-Jeremy Lewis, by Jerome K. Jerome
+by Jeremy Lewis, Jerome K. Jerome

 Rebecca Haden from Fayetteville, Arkansas says: